I DEFINITION OF PROJECT FINANCE

 First, where a project has very high capital needs compared to the capitalisation of the sponsor or sponsors, general corporate finance is likely not an option.
 The same is true where a sponsor or sponsor's credit is not sufficient to attract reasonably priced, or any, general corporate finance.
 Mid-sized and smaller sponsors, and less creditworthy sponsors, are more likely to seek project finance than large, highly rated entities with ready access to the capital markets.
 Similarly, sponsors developing very large projects are more likely to seek project finance than those developing small projects.

-Second, because of the non-recourse nature of project finance, the lenders are bearing a significant share of the project risk (though, as discussed throughout this volume, they take numerous steps to reduce that risk).
+Second, because of the non-recourse nature of project finance, the lenders bear a significant share of the project risk (though, as discussed throughout this volume, they take numerous steps to reduce that risk).
 A sponsor may prefer to share the risk of a risky project with others, particularly where the risk-sharing party is a lender who does not require a full equity rate of return.
 As noted above, the sponsor's financial exposure is generally limited to its equity investment.

 Third, despite its cost, project finance may enhance the return on capital employed in a project, by increasing the debt levels that a project can bear.
 A classic example would be the early liquefied natural gas (LNG) financings in which lenders (including, indirectly, export credit agencies) funded 100 per cent of the basic cost of the liquefaction plant.
 Although those levels of funding would be challenging to achieve today, because of the bankruptcy remoteness of a project-financed project and the degree of lender control over contracts and cash flow, lenders may be willing to advance a larger share of the project's cost (for example, 70 per cent or 80 per cent) than they would through a traditional secured corporate loan, particularly where the sponsors do not have strong credit.